 Python is used as a scripting language, and at times it is also used for the non-scripting purpose.
 Also, Python has a standalone executable application with the help of some existing tools.

-Head to Head Comparison Between Python vs C++ (Infographics)
+Head to Head Comparison Between Python and C++ (Infographics)

-Below is the top 9 Differences Between Python vs C++
+Below are the top 9 differences between Python and C++:

 - Every entity in Python is treated as an object; be it in or floats that reside in a heap.
 The entities on stacks are mainly the variables names which have their references to the heap.